as-ideas/TransformerTTS/README.md

 ## Updates
 - 06/20: Added normalisation and pre-trained models compatible with the faster [MelGAN](https://github.com/seungwonpark/melgan) vocoder.
 - 11/20: Added pitch prediction.
 Autoregressive model is now specialized as an Aligner and Forward is now the only TTS model.
 Changed models architectures.
 Discontinued WaveRNN support.
 Improved duration extraction with Dijkstra algorithm.
+- 01-21: Added model and prediction code for pre-trained MelGAN and HiFiGAN vocoders.

 ## 📖 Contents
 - [Installation](#installation)
 - [API](#pre-trained-ljspeech-api)